Strijp

 Strijp is a former town in the Dutch province of North Brabant, now a borough of Eindhoven.

+History

 Strijp was a separate municipality until 1920, when it became part of Eindhoven.

+Notable features

 The Philips Stadion, home of football team PSV Eindhoven is based in Strijp.
 The stadium has a capacity of around 35,000.

 Strijp-S, the repurposed buildings of the former Philips factory complex, is located within Strijp.